Frequently Asked Questions

 4. What’s the best way to get to Gateway Green?

-If you ride your bike, the region’s primary north-south bike trail runs directly through Gateway Green.
+If you ride your bike, the I-20r Multi-Use Trail (the region’s primary north-south trail) runs directly through Gateway Green.
 Someday, the Sullivan’s Gulch Trail will connect downtown Portland with East Portland via a main east-west bike boulevard.
 Meanwhile, use the attached GIS mapping system to plot your best route.

-If you take MAX, the red, blue and green lines run directly to Gateway.
+If you take MAX, the red, blue and green lines all stop at the Gateway Gateway Transit Center.